Does this remind you of any of your employees? Even if they’re not actually asleep, do they sometimes seem to be sleepwalking through their days?

 The HR team at a major high-tech company was determined to liven up its twice-yearly company meetings, which were broadcast from company headquarters in Southern California to its 27,000 employees worldwide.
 One member wanted to organise a “flash mob,” the seemingly spontaneous group performance of songs and dances in public spaces that often wind up on YouTube.

-She decided to work with a colleague who was part of an after-hours, on campus Bollywood dance class.
+They decided to work with a colleague who was part of an after-hours, on campus Bollywood dance class.
 They recorded the dance and put the video on YouTube so people could rehearse the steps on their own time.
 Word-of-mouth invitations spread and soon 60 people were committed to learning the dance moves – and keeping the whole thing a secret.

 The flash mob took the company meeting by storm, surprising everyone and making instant celebrities of the dancers, who shared a new-found bond.
 And the story didn’t end there.
 Company offices around the world were buzzing and the whole effort morphed into an online employee dance competition.
 Video submissions came from all over the world – particularly from R&D sites in India.
 The communications team assembled a highlights reel of all submissions to play at the next company meeting.
 Word even spread outside the company.
-An executive reported that while watching his child’s baseball game, another parent who had seen the video told him, “Wow, what a wonderful company you work for!”
+An executive reported that while watching their child’s baseball game, another parent who had seen the video told them, “Wow, what a wonderful company you work for!”

 Few employees are truly hard to reach if technology is used well.
 Keep these steps in mind as you go forth and engage.